Yooval/StoreMaster/README.md

 ## Overview
 **StoreMaster** is an E-commerce RESTful API built with Python, Flask, Docker, Flask-Smorest, and Flask-SQLAlchemy.
 Using PostgreSQL database.
 The application is designed to handle users, stores, and products with CRUD operations.
-The app;ication secure user authentication and autherization with JWT(Json Wen Token)  management.
+The application secure user authentication and autherization with JWT(Json Wen Token) management.

+All API requests documented in postmandocumented [here](https://documenter.getpostman.com/view/38510958/2sAYJ1m3KT#b130028a-058d-4d6e-9629-f03fd8694759). give it a try!

 ### Tech & Tools

 - Docker: Used to create an isolated environment, ensuring consistency across systems.
 - Flask-Smorest: Ensures accurate and consistent APIs by validating inputs and outputs using pre-defined schemas.
 - Flask-sqlAlchemy:Simplify database integration by managing queries and models through an ORM layer.
--
 ## Installation

 1. Clone the repository: